Amy Smart: 2005–2013: Studio films and television

 In 2005, Smart co-starred with Ryan Reynolds in the romantic comedy film Just Friends, playing the high school friend of a previously overweight young man who, years later, returns to her hometown and attempts to confess his love for her.
 The film was a box office hit, grossing over $50 million worldwide.
 Also in 2005, she starred as Sarah in the British independent film The Best Man with Seth Green.
 She had a lead role in the independent drama Bigger Than the Sky (2005), a loose adaptation of Cyrano de Bergerac.

 Smart appeared in the 2006 action thriller film Crank.
 She reprised the role in the sequel, Crank: High Voltage, released in 2009.

-Smart was a regular cast member in the short-lived 2006 CBS television series Smith, playing a professional burglar.
-She has also voiced characters in the animated series Robot Chicken, created by Seth Green.
+She was a regular cast member in the short-lived 2006 CBS television series Smith, playing a professional burglar.
+She has voiced characters in the animated series Robot Chicken.
 Smart appeared as Joy in the 2006 sports drama Peaceful Warrior, about a gymnast whose life changes after an encounter with a spiritual guide.
 She starred as Melissa in the 2008 independent horror film Seventh Moon, and had a supporting role in Alexandre Aja's supernatural thriller Mirrors (2008).

 In March 2011, Smart joined the Showtime comedy-drama Shameless as recurring character Jasmine Hollander.
 She continued to guest star in season two.

-On September 20, 2011, Smart married TV carpenter Carter Oosterhouse from the U.S. cable channel HGTV, in Traverse City, Michigan.
+On September 10, 2011, Smart married TV carpenter Carter Oosterhouse from the American cable channel HGTV, in Traverse City, Michigan.

 2014–present: Television and independent films

 In 2014, Smart appeared in the Tyler Perry comedy The Single Moms Club, followed by the thriller Hangman (2015).
 In 2016, she appeared in a supporting role in the television film Sister Cities (2016).
 She also appeared in two episodes of the IFC series Maron (2016), portraying Nina.

-On December 26, 2016, Smart's daughter, Flora, was born via a surrogate; she revealed this publicly in 2017, explaining that she struggled for years trying to conceive, writing: "After years of fertility struggles I give thanks today to our kind, loving surrogate for carrying her."

-In 2019, Smart was cast to play Barbara Whitmore in the DC Universe/The CW superhero drama television series Stargirl, a role she has played since 2020.
+In 2019, Smart was cast to play Barbara Whitmore in the DC Universe/The CW superhero drama television series Stargirl, a role she has played from 2020 to 2022.

 Personal life

 Smart married television personality Carter Oosterhouse on September 10, 2011, in Traverse City, Michigan.
-They had their first child, Flora Oosterhouse, via surrogate.
+In 2016, their daughter was born via a surrogate; Smart talked about the experience in 2017, explaining that she struggled for years trying to conceive.
+She wrote on her Instagram, "After years of fertility struggles I give thanks today to our kind, loving surrogate for carrying her."